 Herbst is also coming off a successful 2016 season of competition in the K&N NASCAR Pro East and West series.
-Under Bill McAnally Racing and Napa Automotive, Riley completed 17 races, recording seven top-five and 13 top-10 finishes in the K&N East and West.
+Under Bill McAnally Racing and Napa Automotive, Riley completed 17 races, recording 7 top-5 and 13 top-10 finishes in the K&N East and West.
 Herbst also competed in the super late model division, under the Fury Racing banner, with crew chief Jeff Fultz and the guidance of Tony Eury Sr./Jr. He also did double duty as a rookie at Irwindale Speedway in 2015, winning the track championship in the Irwindale Speed Trucks.

 HometownLas Vegas, Nevada